-The holiday season is always a good time to go on a road trip.
-But is your vehicle ready?
+With the New Year and summer holidays upon us, many of us are travelling to see friends and family, especially now since our QLD borders have reopened.
+Before you hop in the car and hit the open road, first ask yourself 'is your vehicle ready?'
 There is definitely more to think about besides the fuel in your tank and drinks in your esky.
 That's why we've put together the five most important steps to ensure you hit the road safely!

 Following the service schedule in your owner’s manual is the most critical thing you can do to make sure your car will get you to your destination.
 If you’re caught up, good for you.
 But if you’ve let a few items slide, go get them taken care of before you head out.

-If your car is older and you’re worried about whether it’s up for a trip far from home, consider having a Road Worthy Inspection varied out.
-Paying for an hour or so of a mechanic’s time could give you a good sense of what might need replacing down the road—or right now.
+If your car is older and you’re worried about whether it’s up for a trip far from home, consider having a Road Worthy Inspection carried out.
+Paying for an hour or so of a mechanic’s time could give you a good sense of what might need replacing down the road - or right now.

-Proper tyre inflation always matters, but before a road trip for from home - especially in summer - it matters even more.
+Proper tyre inflation always matters, but before a road trip from home - especially in summer - it matters even more.
 An underinflated tyre, in addition to cutting your fuel kilometres, will run hotter.
 Add in sun-baked roads and a heavily loaded car, and you could be at risk of a blowout, according to the National Highway Traffic Safety Administration.
-Blowouts are the most dangerous problem your tires can pose
+Blowouts are the most dangerous problem that pose your tires.

 A few more details: Remember to follow the tyre pressures listed on your car, whether in the owner’s manual or on a decal on the car itself (often in a door jamb or under the fuel-filler door).
 Recommended pressures are for cold tires, not ones that have been driven on for more than a handful of miles or have sat in the sun.
 If you do have to fill hot tyres, add an extra 2 PSI.